varbhat/exatorrent/docs/API.md

 # WebSocket API

-exatorrent has WebSocket API which provides API to control exatorrent .
+exatorrent has WebSocket API which provides API to control exatorrent.
 Note that there is seperate HTTP API Endpoint to retrieve / stream Torrent Files for which websocket will not be used and is documented later.

-Only Authenticated User who is not `disabled` can connect to WebSocket API .
+Only Authenticated User who is not `disabled` can connect to WebSocket API.
 Only ONE WebSocket connection is allowed per User(existing WebSocket connection of User gets disconnected on new WebSocket connection of User).

-Communication in exatorrent  WebSocket  is done through JSON . exatorrent WebSocket Only accepts JSON requests of the form,
+Communication in exatorrent  WebSocket  is done through JSON. exatorrent WebSocket Only accepts JSON requests of the form,

 ```json
 {